 This award was established in 2013 by the American Physical Society (APS) Division of Laser Science (DLS) and endowed by Charlotte Anderson in 2015 in memory of her husband Carl E. Anderson.

-Doctoral students at any university in the United States or abroad who have passed their dissertation defense for the Ph.D. any time during the three calendar years preceding the Laser Science Conference and who are members of DLS are eligible for the award.
-The topic must be appropriate for DLS — i.e., involves a novel application of the light-matter interaction, broadly construed and encompassing emerging new optical techniques for science, the science uncovered by new laser capabilities, and the physics of coherent light sources.
-Topics employing well-established laser techniques to novel systems or problems in other areas are not appropriate.
+Doctoral students at any university in the United States or abroad who have passed their dissertation defense for the Ph.D. any time during the three calendar years preceding the application deadline and who are members of DLS are eligible for the award.
 A student may be a finalist in the competition only once.
-Eligible non-finalists may reapply by submitting an entirely new package, which may be the same as the original package.
+Eligible non-finalists from prior years may re-apply by submitting an entirely new package, which may be the same as the original package.
 Applications are NOT reconsidered automatically.

 Serving a diverse and inclusive community of physicists worldwide is a primary goal for APS.
 Nominations of qualified women, members of underrepresented minority groups, and scientists from outside the United States are especially encouraged.